How Do You Replace Vital Records Lost in a Fire?

 3. Birth Certificate

-4. How Do You Replace Vital Records After a Fire?
+4. How Do You Replace Vital Records Lost in a Fire?

 How Do You Replace Vital Records After a Fire?

-If your home has been involved in a fire, the results can be devastating.
-In addition to losing their belongings, most people lose vital records and identification.
+The results can be devastating if your home has been involved in a fire.
+In addition to losing belongings, most people lose vital records and identification.
 These can be difficult to replace.
-You may have lost your birth certificate or other important vital records.
-For example, your social security card or even all your identification documents.
-No matter what the scenario, you can go about replacing your vital records even when you’ve lost everything.
-Vital records include your lost birth certificate, social security, passport, and other IDs.
+You may have lost your birth certificate or other important vital records in a fire, such as your Social Security card or other identification documents.
+No matter what the scenario, you can replace your vital records even when you’ve lost everything.
+Vital records include your birth certificate, Social Security card, passport, and other IDs.

 Reporting Lost Vital Records

-While you might not think it is important to report lost identification, you may want to.
+While you might not think it is important to report lost identification, you may want to do so.
 Having a filed report on hand will save you trouble and possibly fines.
-For example, that will be useful if you need to present lost identification and vital records.
+For example, a report will be useful if you need to present lost identification and vital records.
 This is most important for your driver’s license.
 If you are planning to get a passport, travel internationally, or claim death benefits or insurance, you should also file the report.
-Call 311 to learn more about filing a report in your area.
+Call 311 or visit your local government’s website to learn more about filing a report in your area.

 How to Replace a Lost Birth Certificate After a Fire